D-nopaline dehydrogenase

-The 3 substrates of this enzyme are N2-(D-1,3-dicarboxypropyl)-L-arginine, NADP^{+}, and H_{2}O, whereas its 4 products are L-arginine, 2-oxoglutarate, NADPH, and H^{+}.
+The three substrates of this enzyme are nopaline, oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}), and water.
+Its products are L-arginine, reduced NADPH, α-ketoglutaric acid and a proton.
+Nopaline is a member of the class of compounds called opines.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is N2-(D-1,3-dicarboxypropyl)-L-arginine:NADP+ oxidoreductase (L-arginine-forming).
 Other names in common use include D-nopaline synthase, nopaline dehydrogenase, nopaline synthase, NOS, 2-N-(D-1,3-dicarboxypropyl)-L-arginine:NADP+ oxidoreductase, and (L-arginine-forming).
 This enzyme participates in arginine and proline metabolism.